mehrdad-soltanloo/mehrdad-soltanloo/README.md

 ### 🌐 Let's Connect and Collaborate

 I'm always open to connecting with other tech professionals and cybersecurity enthusiasts.
-If you're interested in secure web development, ethical hacking, or full-stack projects, feel free to reach out.
+If you're interested in secure web development, cyber security, or full-stack projects, feel free to reach out.
 Let’s learn and grow together!
 Happy coding and learning! 🚀💻